The Best German Shows to Learn German With

 Prepare BEFORE You Watch

 If you really want to learn from your series, you need to prepare the text.
-Look up all words – use readlang.com for that – and practice them a bit with your flashcards tool.
-For a 20-minute episode of Big Bang Theory you’ll be exposed to 600 to 900 unique words, depending on the episode.
-That means you should at least be A1, ideally A2 level to stand a chance to get most of what’s being said.
+Look up all words - use readlang.com for that - and practice them a bit with your flashcards tool.
+A 20-minute episode of Big Bang Theory exposes you to 600 to 900 unique words.
+You should be at least A1, ideally A2, to understand most of it.

 Sitcoms are generally easier to follow over time as they have repetitive elements and characters might re-use certain words and phrases which you will benefit from.